Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed an approach to learn the similarity metric between the spectral descriptors for deformable registration tasks.
-We designed a Siamese neural network architecture carefully, based on the analysis of its design parameters.
+In this paper, we proposed an approach to learn the similarity metric between the spectral descriptors for correspondence matching tasks.
+We designed a Siamese neural network architecture, based on the analysis of its design hyperparameters.
 The neural network designed in this paper was able to find an optimal embedding of the spectral descriptors in a new metric space, in which a direct comparison based on the Euclidean distance already gives an good point-wise matching result between non-isometric models.
-The method was verified on a database containing a variety of body shapes and postures, where it showed significant improvement of the original spectral descriptors in non-isometric cases.
-In the task of improving a conventional spectral descriptor (HKS \cite{sun2009concise}) for detecting correspondence between non-isometric shapes, our method (DeepHKS) showed a comparable performance in terms of the overall matching accuracy with the best robustness compared with the other state-of-the-art methods (OSD \cite{litman2014learning}, GCNN \cite{Masci_2015_ICCV_Workshops}, ACNN \cite{boscaini2016learning}).
-For some relatively highly non-isometric cases, our method significantly outperformed all the other methods.
+The method was verified on a dataset containing a variety of body shapes and postures, where it showed significant improvement of the original spectral descriptors in non-isometric cases.
+In the task of improving a conventional spectral descriptor for detecting correspondence between non-isometric shapes, our method showed a comparable performance in terms of the overall matching accuracy with the best robustness compared with the other state-of-the-art methods.
+For highly non-isometric cases, our method significantly outperformed all the other methods.

-A question might be raised if concatenating different spectral descriptors all together and apply the same Siamese learning procedure would produce any better result.
-We found that concatenating GPS, HKS, and WKS did not necessarily lead to a noticeable improvement of the performance immediately, possibly because of the increased dimensionality of the input layer, complicating the training procedure and the convergence of the neural network coefficients.
-We have not conducted a detailed study to find the optimal network parameters in such cases, as it would be out of scope of this paper.
-However, it is reasonable to assume having more descriptor components would provide richer information on geometric characteristics, and a further investigation on this would be valuable.
+It should be noted that more recent methods in geometric deep learning could certainly achieve higher performance.
+However, those methods are typically data-hungry, requiring a massive amount of data.
+Furthermore, implementation of geometric convolution is complicated and requires a great deal of work for preprocessing, to define, for example, geodesic polar coordinates around each of the vertices.
+On the contrary, the method proposed in this paper can be achieved with a simple implementation and a smaller amount of data, while demonstrating a comparable performance.

+Meanwhile, one may wonder if concatenating different spectral descriptors all together and applying the same Siamese embedding would produce any better result.
+Although we have not reported in the results, we failed to observe any noticeable performance improvement led by the concatenation of GPS, HKS, and WKS.
+This could be due to the substantial overlap of information across different descriptors, as they all are originated from the eigenvalues and eigenfunctions of the Laplace-Beltrami operator.